Cherry 2000

-Cherry 2000 is a 1988 American science-fiction film directed by Steve De Jarnatt and starring Melanie Griffith and David Andrews.
+Cherry 2000 is a 1988 American science fiction action film directed by Steve De Jarnatt, and starring David Andrews, Melanie Griffith, Tim Thomerson, and Pamela Gidley.
 It was produced by Edward R. Pressman and Caldecot Chubb.
 The screenplay was by Michael Almereyda.
+Critic reviews were generally mixed.

 Plot

 In the year 2017, the United States has fragmented into post-apocalyptic wastelands with a few civilized areas.
 An ongoing economic crisis has led to the recycling of aging 20th-century mechanical and technological equipment.
 Society has also become averse to intimacy, as well as both increasingly hypersexualized and bureaucratic.
-Robotic technology has produced Gynoids as substitutes for wives.
+Robotic technology has produced gynoids as substitutes for wives.
 The declining instances of actual sex among men and women is litigious, with one brothel having lawyers draft up contracts detailing the intended sexual rendezvous.

-Business executive Sam Treadwell (David Andrews) owns a Cherry 2000 model as his wife.
+Recycling executive Sam Treadwell owns a Cherry 2000 model as his wife.
 After she short circuits during sex on a wet kitchen floor, Sam is told by a repairman that she is damaged beyond repair, though her rare and valuable memory disk, which contains her entire personality, can be used in a new body if the same model can be found.
-A Gynoid dealer tells Sam that the Cherry 2000 model is no longer produced and that the only remaining ones are in a defunct warehouse in "Zone 7," a particularly dangerous, lawless area.
-With Cherry's memory disk stored in a device that plays back Cherry's voice, Sam hires Edith "E" Johnson (Melanie Griffith), a tough tracker, to guide him to the factory.
+A gynoid dealer tells Sam that the Cherry 2000 model is no longer produced and that the only remaining ones are in a defunct warehouse in "Zone 7", a particularly dangerous, lawless area.
+With Cherry's memory disk stored in a device that plays back Cherry's voice, Sam hires Edith "E" Johnson, a tough tracker, to guide him to the factory.
 They set off in Edith's heavily modified 1965 Ford Mustang.

-Entering Zone 7, they encounter Lester (Tim Thomerson), a wasteland overlord with deranged subordinates.
-Edith and Sam take refuge in an underground reservoir occupied by Six-Fingered Jake (Ben Johnson), an elderly tracker who was Edith's mentor.
+Entering Zone 7, they encounter Lester, a wasteland overlord with deranged subordinates.
+Edith and Sam take refuge in an underground reservoir occupied by Six-Fingered Jake, an elderly tracker who was Edith's mentor.
 When Lester's men attack, the three attempt to escape, but Sam is knocked unconscious and taken to a 1950s-styled motel/village.
-Ginger (Cameron Milzer), one of Lester's gang, reveals herself as Sam's ex-girlfriend, previously known as Elaine.
+Ginger, one of Lester's gang, reveals herself as Sam's ex-girlfriend, previously known as Elaine.
 Lester decides to induct Sam into the group, and Sam, believing that Edith and Jake are dead, goes along for a while.
 When he witnesses the group sadistically murdering a tracker, Sam decides to escape and runs into Edith and Jake, still quite alive.
 Jake, who had earlier led Sam to believe that the Cherry 2000 memory disk had been lost, still has it and gives it to Edith while he stays behind to draw off Lester's gang.